yokolet/textblog/AddingOAuth.md

 2. Setup `devise`

     Do below to setup `devise`.
-This is a common ritual to start using `devise`.
+These are common steps to start using `devise`.
     The command below assumes User model is already there.
-In this app, the model was created while going over [Getting Started](./GettingStarted.md).
+In this app, the User model was created while going over [Getting Started](./GettingStarted.md).

     - `rails g devise:install`
     - `rails g devise User`

+    Some of devise setting blog posts include `rails g devise:views` in addition to two above.
+    However, this app doesn't need devise view.
+Since this app's client side is ReactJS, it doesn't use a traditional HTML page.

-    Before running migration, `email` line should be commented out since it is there.
+    Before running migration, `email` line should be commented out from the migration file since `email` column has been created already.

+    - Open `db/migrate/TIMESTAMP_add_devise_to_users.rb`
     - Comment out the line `# t.string :email, null: false, default: ""`
     - `rails db:migrate`